Friday, December 25, 2020

 Art by Barry Kitson

 And of course the notorious double-ending, which gives Chopper a taste of both failure and victory.
 You can see why Wagner and Grant disagreed about how to finish up this tale.
-Grant's preferred ending, that Dredd executes Chopper (perhaps after letting him win the race?) makes the most sense, given Dredd's character and history.
+Grant's preferred ending, that Dredd executes Chopper (perhaps after letting him win the race?) makes logical sense, given Dredd's character and history.
 Wagner's preferred ending – the one we got, where Chopper loses the race, but Dredd lets him escape (that's how I read it, anyway), makes emotional sense.
 You can't follow Chopper across 26 episodes of tragedy, triumph and tragedy again, only to kill him off.
 You just can't!
 And then of course Wagner gives Chopper an even greater follow-up story a year later, in Song of the Surfer.
 Dredd's decision, too, surely feeds into the ongoing subplot of his increasing doubts about the justice system.

 Chopper's defining characteristic - anti-authoritarianism